Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Creating a connection to a Service

 A Peer can connect to a Service by setting up a connection between an Outway and the Inway that is providing the Service.
 This connection can only be established if the Peer connecting to the Service has a valid Contract containing a ServiceConnectionGrant with the Peer providing the Service.
-The Connection Grant contains information about the Service and the public keys of the Outways that are allowed to connect to the Service.
+The ServiceConnectionGrant contains information about the Service and the public keys of the Outways that are allowed to connect to the Service.

 Once the Contract between providing Peer and consuming Peer is signed by both parties, the connection between Inway and Outway can be established.